FThompson/FormPersistence.js/README.md

 };
 ```

-Pass the value functions to `FormPersistence.persist` and use the default values of `false` for both `useSessionStorage` and `saveOnSubmit` parameters.
+Pass the value functions to `FormPersistence.persist` and keep the default values of `false` for both `useSessionStorage` and `saveOnSubmit` parameters.

 ```javascript
 FormPersistence.persist(form, false, false, valueFunctions);